-Over a billion and a half people celebrate the Chinese New Year and we are planning on doing so too!
+It’s estimated that one-sixth of the world’s population celebrate Chinese New Year!
 It is an incredible time filled with festivities, food and a real sense of community.
-From the traditional dragon dancing to the lighting of fireworks the Chinese New Year is great to be part of.
+From the traditional dragon dancing to the lighting of fireworks, the Chinese New Year is great to be part of.

-The key to pairing food and wine in general is to remember wine should never overpower the food (and vice versa).
-In China, Chinese food is not traditionally paired with wine however the Western world has very much taken to this.
-We know it can be difficult knowing what wines complement which dishes best and therefore we have produced this blog to help you effortlessly match your Chinese dishes to wine.
+The key to pairing food and wine, in general, is to remember wine should never overpower the food (and vice versa).
+Traditionally in China, Chinese food isn’t paired with wine.
+However, the Western world has very much taken to this.
+We know it can be difficult knowing which wines complement which dishes best, and therefore we have produced this blog to help you effortlessly match your Chinese dishes to wine.

 Pairing Chinese food with wines

 |Barbera Blanc, Chardonnay or Sauvignon|

 |Gewurztraminer, Cabernet Sauvignon, Barbera Blanc, Pinot Noir or ChardonnayRemember to consider how delicate the seafood dish is compared to your choice of wine.
 For instance, for clams served in a black bean sauce, we would recommend Pinot Noir; however, for Kung Pao Prawns, we would suggest a Chardonnay: a dry and fruit-based Chardonnay which will not overpower the food.
 Crab pairs exceptionally well with Alsace Pinot Gris.|

 |Beef||Cabernet Sauvignon, Merlot, Gewurztraminer or Barbera BlancGewurztraminer is a good choice for choosing a spicy flavoured dish.

 |GewurztraminerThis is a delicious combination of flavours (especially with Peking duck)!